Board

 Both the Directors and Advisors are accomplished, community leaders.
 In addition to providing their skills, they are role models for The Bernie scholars.
 Our Board and Advisory Board members get to know the awardees through their application review and personal interviews.

 The Board of Directors meets regularly.
 The Advisory Board meets twice a year and also advises and participates in events and planning.
-If you would like more information or to become a volunteer consultant or Board member, please send your request to berniescholarships@gmail.com.
-We are currently seeking a Treasurer and a Secretary for the Board.
+If you would like more information or to become a volunteer, please send your request and questions to berniescholarships@gmail.com.
+We are currently seeking board members, advisory members, consultants/advisors, grant writers, and researchers.

 Board Members